Can your Period Trigger IBS?

 A diet rich in vibrant fruits and veggies filled with fiber and phytonutrients to support healthy levels of inflammation is oh-so-important when it comes to IBS and your period.

 Phytonutrients are natural compounds found in plants that help protect against oxidative damage and inflammation.
-They can help calm down those prostaglandins that contribute to pain.
+They can help calm down those prostaglandins21 that contribute to pain.
 To include more phytonutrients, think bright colors like berries, green veggies, squash, and sweet potato.

 If you need more help getting started with a hormone supporting diet, we’ve simplified things for you with our free hormone starter kit that includes a free 7-day meal plan.